rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 In day0 modules, we will take a pro-active approach - we will modify the nodes instead of waiting for them to get updated by an external process.
-We will have a single `osMapping` which its output artifcats should exist **before** we modify the node.
+The `ModuleDay0`'s output artifacts should exist **before** we modify the node.

-If the `osMapping` in the `ModuleDay0` is different than the `node.status.nodeInfo.osImage` then we override `mc.osImageURL` with the image from `moduleday0.spec.osMapping.containerimage`.
+If the `spec.containerImage` in the `ModuleDay0` is different than the `spec.osImageURL` in the `MachineConfig` then KMM will override `spec.osImageURL` in the `MachineConfig` with the image from the `ModuleDay0`.

-MCO will then override the node with the new content and potentialy reboot the node.
+MCO will then override the node with the new content and potentially reboot the nodes.

 ### Building